mtceballos/SIRENAdoc/SIRENAfunctions.rst

         2) If it does not exist :math:`\Rightarrow` Create it and set *appendToLibrary = false*

             - Write keyword ``EVENTCNT`` = 1 in the LIBRARY extension
-            - Write info keywords about the running parameters in the Primary extension
+            - Write the whole list of input parameters in ``HISTORY`` in the Primary extension (by usin 'HDpar_stamp')

     **Members/Variables**

     .. cpp:member:: ReconstructInitSIRENA** reconstruct_init

-        Member of *ReconstructInitSIRENA* structure to initialize the reconstruction parameters (pointer and values).
-In particular, this function uses parameters to call the library (:option:`LibraryFile`) and to write input parameters info in the Primary extension of the library file
+        Member of *ReconstructInitSIRENA* structure to initialize the reconstruction parameters (pointer and values)

     .. cpp:member:: bool appendToLibrary

         Used by the function :cpp:func:`writeLibrary`